-A candidate who fails the MCQ examination will be allowed to submit a new application for registration as a Chinese herbal medicine practitioner and/or acupuncturist and to repeat the examination(s) as a new applicant.
-When a candidate repeats an examination, they must complete all items in the examination.
-Results from a candidate's previous attempt(s) will not be taken into consideration when determining the result of the candidate's repeat examination.
+Candidates who fail the MCQ examination will be allowed to submit a new application for registration as a Chinese herbal medicine practitioner and/or acupuncturist and to repeat the MCQ examination(s) as a new applicant, provided they satisfy the repeat requirements under the Regulatory exam policy.
+When a candidate repeats an examination, they must complete all items relevant to the division they are applying for.
+Results from a candidate's previous attempt(s) will not be taken into consideration when determining the result of the candidate's repeat examination, unless they qualified for registration in either acupuncture of Chinese herbal medicine.

-There is no limit to the number of times a candidate can sit the MCQ examination.
-A candidate, who wishes to re-sit the MCQ examination, must submit a new application for registration each time and pay the relevant MCQ examination fees in full for each attempt.
+A candidate, who is eligible to re-sit the MCQ examination, must pay the relevant MCQ examination fees in full for each attempt.
+Candidates are encouraged to read the Board's Regulatory exam policy for further information.